Telephone:020 7815 6738

 - practice experiences and fieldwork activities (delivered in locations as varied as factories, botanical gardens and employment tribunals).

-Anne is registered with the NMC as a Nurse and Specialist Community Public Health Nurse.
-She is also a Chartered Member of IOSH.
+Anne is registered with the NMC as a Nurse (RN) and Specialist Community Public Health Nurse (SCPHN(OH) and is a Chartered Member of IOSH.

 Anne has acted as curriculum and educational adviser on OH practice for a variety of institutions, both nationally and internationally.
 Internationally she contributed to a British Council funded projected in Slovakia.
 Within the UK she was a member of the "Task and Finish" group advising the Nursing and Midwifery Council on the public health role of OH nurses.
 This resulted in OH nurses being registered as Specialist Community Public Health Nursing.